 Node.js Handbook - How `require()` Actually Works

 Update Dec.
-18, 2014: An updated version to this article has been posted to The Node Way, a new series on the design patterns and best practices needed to build beautiful Node.js applications.
-Check it — and a ton of other great resources — out at thenodeway.io.
+18, 2014: An updated version to this article has been posted to The Node Way, a new series on Node.js design patterns and best practices needed to build beautiful applications.
+Check it out at thenodeway.io.

 Almost any Node.js developer can tell you what the

 require() function does, but how many of us actually know how it works?
 We use it every day to load libraries and modules, but its behavior otherwise is a mystery.

 Curious, I dug into Node core to find out what was happening under the hood.
 But instead of finding a single function, I ended up at the heart of Node’s module system:

 module.js.
 The file contains a surprisingly powerful yet relatively unknown core module that controls the loading, compiling, and caching of every file used.